 What’s the point of doing all this work if you aren’t keeping track of your SEO progress?
 Google Analytics is the best way to monitor organic search traffic, so make sure you have properly installed your Google Analytics tracking code into your site.
 Google Search Console is another helpful tool to keep an eye on crawl errors and search queries with their clicks and impressions.

 As you can see, there is quite a lot of work that goes into optimizing your new business’s website for SEO.
 Following the steps above can help, but don’t expect results overnight.
-Make sure to stay tuned for part 2 of this blog post, so you can learn more on-site and off-site SEO tactics for your new business website.
+Once you have completed the steps above, start tackling off-site SEO using part 2 of this blog post.